yclas/documentation/5-facts-get-scammed.md

 ### Getting your requirements ready

-Let's say you asked me for a fruit, and I told you “Okay give me 5 USD first and I will give you a fruit” without knowing what type of fruit you want.
+Let's say you asked me for a fruit, and I told you "Okay give me 5 USD first and I will give you a fruit” without knowing what type of fruit you want.
 Don't ever take a developer seriously if they give you their price without knowing what you want to build first.

 Normally a decent developer would ask for "project requirements" before doing anything.
 Project requirements are standard documents that are essential to buliding your website the way you want it.